Metro Council authorizes tax levy for LSU, Southern University economic development districts

 BATON ROUGE - The Metro Council voted to authorize two taxes for LSU and Southern University's economic development districts.

 Both collect a 1% sales tax and a 1% occupancy tax, beginning on Oct.
-1. The taxes are going to the mayor-president's desk for approval.
+1.

 Initially, the vote on the collection was supposed to take place in August, but an oversight by the Metro Council led to a delay.